electricbolt/appfiguratesdk/Documentation/StringEncryptionUtility.md

 The StringEncryption utility is used in conjunction with the `ENCRYPTED_STRING` and `ENCRYPTED_STRING_IOS_WATCHOS` macros.

-The StringEncryption utility is included in the root of the repository, and is signed and notarized for Gatekeeper.
+The StringEncryption utility is included in the root of the repository, and is signed and notarized for macOS' Gatekeeper.

 ![StringEncryption](./Images/StringEncryption.png)